Chapter 10: Late

 readings of Dickens, Dostoevsky and Harriet

-Baldwin’s writing career.
-He later attended DeWitt Clinton High
+start of Baldwin’s writing career.
+He later attended DeWitt

-in the Bronx where he collaborated with fellow literati as Richard
+Clinton High in the Bronx where he collaborated with fellow literati

-Avedon (later a collaborator with Baldwin in 1964’s Nothing
+as Richard Avedon (later a collaborator with Baldwin in 1964’s

 Simultaneously, Baldwin was having battles with his own faith and was advised by Capouya that it was cowardly to remain in the church simply because he was afraid to leave it.
 In response, Baldwin delivered his last sermon and never returned to the Assembly.
 It was Capouya who introduced Baldwin to Beauford Delaney in 1940.
 At the time, Delaney was already an established and well respected black painter in Greenwich Village, however, he was the first genuine black artist Baldwin had met.
 Their relationship in regards to the renaissance was as schoolmaster to pupil, but ultimately, Delaney found in Baldwin a loyal pupil and lifelong friend.
 In speaking to a group of women prisoners at Riker’s Island three decades later, Baldwin declared, “The most important person in my life was and is...
 Beauford Delaney.”
 (Campbell 20) That same year, Richard Wright’s The Native Son was published which was to be regarded in the literature as the first work of major significance during the Harlem Renaissance.
 It was the influence of these two men that opened the door for Baldwin, thusly catalyzing a turning point in his life.
 Delaney had personally exposed Baldwin to a more confident self in his way of living as a black man (contrary to the culture of David Baldwin), and Wright had given Baldwin the courage and esteem that he could persevere as a black writer.